Chiral higher-spin symmetry of the celestial twistor sphere: Discussion

 \section{Discussion}

-In this work, we constructed the chiral higher-spin algebras $\ca$ associated with various holomorphic twistorial higher-spin theories in twistor space via Koszul duality \cite{Costello:2022wso} to first order in quantum correction.
-Note that our choice of conventions allowed us to identify $\ca$ with the color-kinematic algebra of $4d$ chira/self-dual higher-spin theories in \cite{Ponomarev:2017nrr,Monteiro:2022xwq}.
-We also showed that the $\ca$ associated with anomaly-free holomorphic twistorial higher-spin theories are associative to first order in quantum correction, while the chiral algebras associated with anomalous twistorial higher-spin theories, cf. \cite{Tran:2025uad}, are only associative upon introducing suitable axionic currents -- byproducts of the anomaly cancellation in twistor space -- via Koszul duality.
+In this work, we study the chiral higher-spin symmetry algebras $\ca$ of various twistorial higher-spin theories via Koszul duality \cite{Costello:2022wso} to first quantum order.
+Our choice of conventions allow us to identify $\ca$ with the color-kinematic algebra of $4d$ chiral/self-dual higher-spin theories in \cite{Ponomarev:2017nrr,Monteiro:2022xwq} at classical level.
+We show that, to first order in quantum correction, the $\ca$ associated with anomaly-free twistorial higher-spin theories are associative, while the chiral algebras associated with anomalous twistorial higher-spin theories, cf. \cite{Tran:2025uad}, require additional (axionic) currents to be associative.

-Intriguingly, we observed that the chiral higher-spin algebras associated to anomaly-free twistorial higher-spin theories -- theories with $\Spec=\Z,2\Z+1,2\Z$ -- allow for higher-derivative interactions while the chiral algebras associated to anomalous twistorial higher-spin theories do not.
-In particular, for the associativity of the chiral algebras associated to anomalous theories to hold, all external states, which carry $SU(2)_-$ charges, should have helicity $+1$ and interactions should be of Yang-Mills type.\footnote{These are one-derivative interactions in light-cone language, cf. \cite{Metsaev:2005ar,Ponomarev:2017nrr}.}
+Upon analyzing chiral algebras at one-loop, we observed that, for quantum consistency, only theories with $\Spec=\Z,2\Z+1,2\Z$ can \emph{effectively} have higher-derivative interactions, while other cases are forced to have Yang-Mills type interactions\footnote{These are one-derivative interactions in light-cone language, cf. \cite{Metsaev:2005ar,Ponomarev:2017nrr}.}.

-In computing higher-spin form factors, which can be also viewed as genuine scattering amplitudes in the integrable sector (see Table \ref{tab:form factors}), we find that there can be non-trivial tree-level amplitudes.
-At loop levels (at least up to two loops) we find that the amplitudes for theories with higher-derivative interactions are zero as these amplitudes can only belong to anomaly-free higher-spin theories.
-Restricting our attention to the loop amplitudes in twistorial theories with $\Spec=|h|\geq 1$, we find that they are similar to the ones in \cite{Costello:2022upu,Costello:2023vyy} with some overall signs different due to the Riemann regularization for the sum over the spectrum.
+In computing higher-spin form factors , we find that there can be non-trivial tree-level higher-spin amplitudes.
+However, the case of higher-derivative theories are not fully justified.
+Then, at loop levels we find that the amplitudes for theories with higher-derivative interactions are essentially zero due to quantum-integrability, cf. Theorem \ref{thm:quantum-associative}.
+Restricting our attention to the loop amplitudes in twistorial theories with $\Spec=|h|\geq 1$ and Yang-Mills like interations, we find that their amplitudes are similar to the ones in \cite{Costello:2022upu,Costello:2023vyy} with some overall signs different due to the choice of Riemann regularization for the sum over the spectrum.